 How does it work?

-The print has to be marked with the other Certificate of Authenticity Seal and the signed label by you, the customer, to be regarded as genuine.
-The system is designed to protect the security and genuineness of your limited edition artwork and reduce the risk of forgery.
+The system is designed to protect the security and genuineness of your limited-edition artwork and reduce the risk of forgery.

 Apply the signed label and the security seal on the backside of your print.
 Make the seal overlap the label.
 Your print is now signed and genuine.

 In the old days, Signing a limited edition print on the front or back by hand was the only right thing to do.
 This type of signing is not secure and very easy to counterfeit.
 “Signing” prints using security seals are a common thing to do today, and I combine this with a signed label.
-I also make limited edition on 3 types of material; Paper, Brushed Aluminium and Chromogenic print under acrylic glass.
-A signature direct on the aluminium and the acrylic glass in front using a traditional pen don’t look good and ruin the aesthetic impression.
+I also make a limited edition of 3 types of material; Paper, Brushed Aluminium, and Chromogenic print under acrylic glass.
+A signature direct on the aluminum and the acrylic glass in front using a traditional pen doesn’t look good and ruins the aesthetic impression.
 I also want all my prints to be signed the same way.
-Signing print with a hand-signed label and security seals are a perfect combination of security and flexible regarding the location of the signature.
+Signing print with a hand-signed label and security seals is a perfect combination of security and flexibility regarding the location of the signature.